-(a) If the household pays for fuel directly, DPW pays the vendor on behalf of the eligible household unless the vendor refuses to participate in the program or has been removed from the list of participating vendors.
+(a) If the household pays for fuel directly, DHS pays the vendor on behalf of the eligible household.

-(b) If the household pays for heat as an undesignated part of rent or the fuel vendor refuses to participate in the program or has been removed from the list of participating vendors, DPW pays the benefit to the applicant for the household.
+(b) DHS pays the benefit to the applicant for the household in the following situations: if the household pays for heat as an undesignated part of rent, the fuel vendor refuses to participate in the program or has been removed from the list of participating vendors, the heating bill is in the name of a non-household member, the bill is paid to a third party such as in a master-metering situation, or the applicant is a roomer.